Spandan14/BlackJack/README.md

 public void calculateWinnings(int PlayerScore, boolean isBlack, int ComScore) {
   // if isBlack is true, then call addChips from p and add 5/2 times the current bet
   // if isBlack is false and the user wins then add 2 times the current bet
+  // if there is a tie, then a push occurs and the bet is returned to the user
   // otherwise exit
 }
 ```